wdawson/okta.github.io/_source/_use_cases/isv/includes/analytics-groups.md

 Using the same logic described online in [List Group Members](/docs/api/resources/groups#list-group-members) you can retrieve a list of users in each group. *Hint*: _use the `group._embedded.stats.usersCount` value to know if *ANY* users are assigned_

-If your integration doesn't need credential and credential provider related details when listing group members use the "skinny_users" endpoint, it operates in the same manor as the "users" endpoint with the following differences in the resulting data object
+If your integration doesn't need credential and credential provider related details when listing group members use the "skinny_users" endpoint, it operates in the same manner as the "users" endpoint with the following differences in the resulting data object

 + `credentials.provider` object missing
 + `_links` object only contains `.self` reference